skills/write-javascript-actions/README.md

 Once you have the necessary tools installed locally, follow these steps to begin creating your first action.

 1. Open the **Terminal** (Mac and Linux) or **Command Prompt** (Windows) on your local machine
-2. Clone your Learning Lab repo to your local machine:
+2. Clone your Skills repo to your local machine:
    ```shell
    git clone <this repository URL>.git
    ```